AneshaaK/Restaurant-Data-Analysis/README.md

     - Created tables in Bigquery with processed data
   - Data Visualization:
     - Connected to Bigquery in Tableau Desktop
-    - Joined both tables and created date fileds, lociation hierarchy and visula tool tips for better analysis
+    - Joined both tables and created date fileds, lociation hierarchy and visual tool tips for better view